Nitish as opposition's prime ministerial face an option if other parties want: JD(U) president | Politics

 Kumar has rejected such claims.

-There is a view that his image untainted by allegations of corruption and nepotism -- twin planks of the BJP to target most opposition parties including the Congress -- makes him a strong choice to emerge as the leader of the joint opposition.
+There is a view that his image untainted by allegations of corruption and nepotism -- twin planks of the BJP to target most opposition parties including the Congress -- makes him a strong choice for the leadership role of the joint opposition.

+Coming from Kurmi caste, which falls in Other Backward Classes (OBC) category, Kumar also ticks right boxes in terms of his social profile, his supporters say.

 Lalan Singh also made light of the BJP's target of winning at least 35 of the 40 Lok Sabha seats in Bihar, and claimed the party will lose 40 seats from its 2019 tally in Bihar, West Bengal and Jharkhand alone.